-Ukraine is rich in natural resources: coal, iron ore, manganese, nickel and uranium, and others.
+Ukraine is rich in natural resources: coal, iron ore, manganese, nickel, uranium and others.
 The reserves of sulfur are the largest in the world, the reserves of mercury ore are the second largest.
-Also more than 5% of world reserves of iron ore are concentrated in Ukraine.
+Ukraine has more than 5% of the world reserves of iron ore.

-There are oil and gas deposits but their reserves are not significant (the reserves of these fossil fuels were partly depleted during the Soviet period).
+Also, there are oil and natural gas deposits but their reserves are not large.
+They were partly depleted during the Soviet period.

 Coal is the main fossil fuel of Ukraine.
 It is mined in the Donetsk and Lviv-Volyn basins.
 Donetsk Basin (Donbass) is the largest in Ukraine.
 It is located on the territory of Donetsk and Lugansk oblasts.